DSCmatter/DSCmatter/README.md

 ## Hello there 👋
-My name is Vasant Kumar Mogia, and I am a sophomore @ MITS, currently residing in MP, India.
+My name is Vasant Kumar Mogia, and I am a junior @ MITS, currently residing in MP, India.
 I am pursuing a major in IT.

 - 🔭 I’m currently working on:
   - 🐍 Cloud